 What Are Qui Tam Whistleblower Lawsuits?

-From 1986 to 2018, the FCA has recovered almost $60 billion in taxpayer money, 70% of which was a result of qui tam whistleblowers reporting misconduct.
-In 2018 alone, relators started 84% of FCA cases, recovering $1.6 billion for the federal government and receiving more than $300 million in relators’ share awards.
+From 1986 to 2020, the FCA recovered more than $64 billion in taxpayer money, 70% of which was a result of qui tam whistleblowers reporting misconduct.
+In 2020 alone, relators started 672 FCA cases, recovering $1.6 billion for the federal government and receiving more than $300 million in relators’ share awards.

-Whistleblowers report a wide variety of misconduct occurring in areas such as healthcare, technology, and other organizations that receive funding from the government.
-The different types of cases that are prosecuted under the FCA include but are not limited to: billing for services not rendered, double billing, illegal marketing, defective testing of products, and many more.
-As whistleblower attorneys and qui tam lawyers, we’re proud to represent these relators who play an important role in protecting the government and taxpayers.
+FCA whistleblowers allege a wide variety of fraudulent conduct in areas such as healthcare, defense contracting, and other areas involving government funds.
+The different types of cases that are prosecuted under the FCA include billing for services not rendered, upcoding, illegal marketing, defective testing of products, and many more.
+As qui tam lawyers, we’re proud to represent whistleblowers who play an important role in protecting the government and taxpayers.

 Whistleblower Leads to $5.1M Dental Medical Fraud Settlement

-Record $236M Settle Dental Medicaid Fraud Involving Xerox
+Record $236M Settles Dental Medicaid Fraud Involving Xerox

-Medicaid whistleblowers in Dallas filed a lawsuit that resulted in a $235.9 million settlement, the largest single Medicaid fraud related settlement in Texas.
+Medicaid whistleblowers in Dallas filed a lawsuit that resulted in a $235.9 million settlement, the largest single Medicaid fraud-related settlement in Texas.
 The allegations against Xerox Corp. involved conducting fraudulent billing practices.
-Xerox violated their company contract with the State when unqualified employees approved authorization requests without verifying the medical necessity of the services being requested.
+Xerox violated their company contract with the state when unqualified employees approved authorization requests without verifying the medical necessity of the services being requested.
 The company’s failure to accurately manage the authorization program led to taxpayers funding dental and orthodontic procedures that were medically unnecessary.
-With the help of whistleblower attorneys at Waters Kraus & Paul, the State proved that the company’s actions compromised the integrity of the Texas Medicaid program.
+With the help of whistleblower attorneys at Waters & Kraus, the state proved that the company’s actions compromised the integrity of the Texas Medicaid program.

 $1.6M Settlement Reached in Medicare Fraud Case

-Seek justice on behalf of taxpayers confidentially with the help of our experienced attorneys.
-Our Dallas, Texas qui tam law firm has battled corporate giants on behalf of taxpayers like you for 20 years, aggressively fighting to hold companies accountable for fraud committed against the government.
-If you believe you have a government whistleblower case, we can help.
+Seek justice on behalf of taxpayers with the help of our experienced attorneys.
+Our Dallas, Texas, whistleblower team has battled corporate giants for 20 years, aggressively fighting to hold corporations, individuals, and other entities accountable for fraud committed against the government.
+If you believe you have a whistleblower case, we can help.